maz808/specargs/docs/source/usage.rst

 Responses
 *********

 **specargs** provides the :class:`~specargs.Response` class to generate reusable response components.
-An instance of this class can be provided to multiple :func:`~specargs.use_response` decorators, reducing repetition when defining view functions/methods with the same response metadata.
+Instead of defining response metadata directly within the :func:`~specargs.use_response` decorator, this metatdata can be defined within the :class:`~specargs.Response` constructor.
+The resulting :class:`~specargs.Response` object can then be provided to multiple :func:`~specargs.use_response` decorators, reducing repetition when defining view functions/methods with the same response metadata.
 However, instantiating a :class:`~specargs.Response` object with its constructor does not automatically register it as a reusable response component.
-To accomplish this, the :class:`~specargs.Response` instance can be provided to the :meth:`~specargs.WebargsAPISpec.response` method of the :class:`~specargs.WebargsAPISpec` class, which will register a corresponding response object in the `components` section of the generated OAS output.
+To accomplish this, the :class:`~specargs.Response` instance can be provided to the :meth:`~specargs.WebargsAPISpec.response` method of the :class:`~specargs.WebargsAPISpec` class, which will register a corresponding response object in the `components` section of the generated OAS output:

 .. code-block:: python